CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 spine01           /dev/vda4            6170849280           1522688000           26.8                 Wed Feb 12 04:29:38 2020
 spine02           /dev/vda4            6170849280           1522409472           26.8                 Wed Feb 12 04:29:46 2020
 ```
+{{</expand>}}
 ### View Port Statistics

-The `ethtool` command provides a wealth of statistics about network interfaces.
-It returns statistics about a given node and interface, including frame errors, ACL drops, buffer drops and more.
-The syntax is:
+ - View statistics about a given node and interface, including frame errors, ACL drops, and buffer drops, with the `ethtool` command:

 ```
 netq [<hostname>] show ethtool-stats port <physical-port> (rx | tx) [extended] [around <text-time>] [json]
 ```

-You can use the `around` option to view the information for a particular time.
 If there are no changes, a "No matching ethtool_stats records found" message appears.

+{{<expand "Example show ethtool-stats port commands">}}

-This example shows the *transmit* statistics for switch port *swp50* on a the *leaf01* switch in the network.
+The following example shows the *transmit* statistics for switch port *swp50* on a the *leaf01* switch in the network:

 ```
 cumulus@switch:~$ netq leaf01 show ethtool-stats port swp50 tx